What Does a Reglan Tardive Dyskinesia Warning Mean for Long-Term Monitoring?

 Frequently Asked Questions

-Reglan (metoclopramide) is a dopamine receptor-blocking agent that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The risk increases with longer treatment duration and higher cumulative doses, but cases have been reported even after single doses.
-The FDA requires a boxed warning about this risk.
+Reglan (metoclopramide) is a dopamine D2-receptor blocker that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The risk increases with longer treatment duration, higher cumulative doses, and older age.
+Even short-term use has been associated with TD in some cases (https://pubmed.ncbi.nlm.nih.gov/34712535/).

-TD is characterized by involuntary, repetitive movements of the face, tongue, trunk, or extremities.
-These movements can be disfiguring and may persist even after stopping the medication.
-Early detection is important, but symptoms can be masked by the drug itself.
+Symptoms include involuntary, repetitive movements of the face, tongue, and extremities, such as tongue protrusion, lip smacking, grimacing, rapid blinking, and rocking motions.
+These movements can be disfiguring and may persist after stopping the drug (https://pubmed.ncbi.nlm.nih.gov/34703232/).

 Does submitting information create an attorney-client relationship?